caseit-tech-director/caseit-web-netlify/site/content/sponsorship/_index.md

 ---
 title: Sponsoring CaseIT
-description: Your involvement and support goes a long way in facilitating a competition week that is the highlight of many student’s undergraduate careers.
+description: Your involvement and support goes a long way in facilitating a competition week that is the highlight of many students’ undergraduate careers.

 pitch:
   - heading: Top Talent Recruitment
     benefits:
-      - text: Connect with the CaseIT 2021 Organizing Committee comprised of 42 driven, dedicated SFU students actively pursuing opportunities in Management Information Systems, Accounting, Finance, Operations Management, Strategy, Entrepreneurship & Innovation, Marketing, International Business, and Human Resource Management.
+      - text: Connect with the CaseIT 2022 Organizing Committee composed of driven, dedicated SFU students actively pursuing opportunities in Management Information Systems, Accounting, Finance, Operations Management, Strategy, Entrepreneurship & Innovation, Marketing, International Business, and Human Resource Management.

     imageUrl: img/dsc04597.jpg
   - heading: Build Professional Connections
     benefits:
       - text: Gain greater access to a global network of leading technology companies ranked amongst the Forbes Global 2000 List.
-      - text: Connect virtually with distinguished professors and faculty advisors from leading universities from around the globe and the Beedie School of Business.
+      - text: Connect with distinguished professors and faculty advisors from leading universities from around the globe and the Beedie School of Business.
       - text: Engage and network with over 70 industry professionals from the Vancouver